the fresh films reviews

 With Slumdog Millionaire, Danny Boyle unites Bollywood with Hollywood while combining potent human drama, some good-old adventure, and quite a bit of glossy Bollywood romance on top of that.

-In structure and storytelling, Slumdog Millionaire has a universal appeal; the themes are large and recognizable: money, brotherhood, friendship and love.
-As a drama, the film works best in its first half, telling the story of our protagonists as children.
-The young performers do remarkably well as Boyle follows them around the lively and often merciless Mumbai slum, and the anecdotes which make up the story are powerful in both essence and execution.
+In structure and storytelling, Slumdog Millionaire has a universal appeal, with large and recognizable themes: money, brotherhood, friendship and love.
+As a drama, the film works best in its first half, telling of our protagonists' lives as children.
+The young performers do remarkably well, as Boyle follows them around the lively and often merciless Mumbai slum, and the anecdotes that drive the story are powerful in both essence and execution.

-Towards its final part, Slumdog Millionaire changes to more familiar big city mobster territory and the narrative junctures become more traditional, but Boyle keeps interest up by a clever untangling of the story and an equally clever title character.
-Dev Patel’s acting is wisely low-key, making his performance grow stronger and stronger as the film moves along.
+Towards its final part, Slumdog Millionaire changes to more familiar big-city mobster territory, and the narrative junctures become more traditional, but Boyle keeps interest up by a clever untangling of the story and an equally clever title character.
+Dev Patel’s acting is wisely low-key, making his performance grow stronger and stronger as the film progresses.

-Boyle can change continents, but he will never stray too far off his trademark theme, and as the title suggests, the chase for the big money is central in Slumdog Millionaire.
-After all, this is a rather classic tale of the poor man pursuing the gold and the princess, and as a romance, this is as perfectly fairytalish as films come.
+Boyle can change continents, but he will never stray too far from his trademark themes, and as the title suggests, the chase for the big money is central in Slumdog Millionaire.
+After all, this is a rather classic tale of the poor man pursuing riches and the princess, and romantically, this is as perfectly fairytalelike as films come.
 But hey, it’s Bollywood, and it’s damn well done.

 [BACK TO INDEX]